muratk5n/thirdwave/en/index.md

 Later in the article he says 'there could be more lithium'.
 Wishful thinking...
 The estimates give a number for discovered + yet undiscovered reserves an estimate on the total.
-If the number falls short, the tech's future is in trouble.
+If that number falls short (and it does), the tech's future is in trouble.

 ---

 He understates the problem, the reserves are enough for only a quarter of transportation needs.
-But at least NS acknowledged the issue, not may BEVtards do.
+But at least NS acknowledged the issue, not many BEVtards do.

 Noah Smith: "The current amount of lithium reserves is worryingly close to the total that we might need to electrify transportation, and